Triangle (2009) review – A mind-bending puzzle on the high seas

 My initial thought when choosing to review Triangle was that it is probably a bit underrated and underappreciated.
 Seeing the number of people who have bothered to leave a score on IMDb tells me that’s probably an incorrect assessment.
 A hell of a lot of people really like this movie and for good reason.

-The phrase “stick with it” might never have been more accurately applied to a horror movie than it is with Triangle.
-Don’t get me wrong, I see where the problem is, with that.
+The phrase “stick with it” might never have been more accurately applied to a movie than it is with Triangle.
 It always seems like something of a big ask on the part of the reviewer.
-Almost like another way of saying “it’s a bit shit for a while but, trust me, it gets better” but that’s not the case with this film.
+Almost like saying “it’s a bit shit for a while but, trust me, it gets better“.
+That’s definitely not the case with this film.

 After a, frankly, incredibly bizarre and unearthly storm appears, the boat is capsized.
 Evidently, there is something supernatural taking place but we aren’t sure what it is.
 A large ocean liner called the Aeolus appears and the group, believing it is their salvation, board.